clarinsi/STARK/advanced.md

 ## Extracting incomplete trees

 ### `--complete`

 **Values:** _yes, no_

 The obligatory `--complete` parameter defines whether STARK, for a given tree size, should only extract complete trees encompassing the head and _all_ its (in)direct dependants (value _yes_), or all possible subtrees (paths) spanning from the head, i.e. all combinations of a head and its dependants (value _no_).
 Most use cases can be solved with the first option, so **`complete=yes` is the recommended default setting**.
-If you nevertheless decide to go with the `complete=no`, make sure to uncomment the `--processing_size` parameter and set it to a relatively low number (e.g. _2-10_), because this function is much more computationally demanding and only trees with limited size can be retrieved.
+If you nevertheless decide to go with the `complete=no`, make sure to uncomment the `--processing_size` parameter and set it to a relatively low number (e.g. _2-10_), as only trees of limited size can be retrieved.